(Effective date 04/13/20)

-- An Investigation may be track changed to a Family Assessment, Juvenile Assessment or Differential Response Assessment.
+- An Investigation may be track changed to a Family Assessment, or Juvenile Assessment.

-- A Family Assessment may be track changed to an Investigation, Juvenile Assessment, or Differential Response Assessment.
+- A Family Assessment may be track changed to an Investigation, or Juvenile Assessment.

 - A Juvenile Assessment may only be track changed to an Investigation.

 - A CA/N report may be track changed to a Non-Caretaker Referral or a Preventive Service Referral.

 - A Non-Caretaker Referral may be track changed to a Preventive Service Referral.